Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 Player (GameObject->NetworkObject)
 Vehicle (GameObject->NetworkObject)
 ```
 Both the player and vehicle `NetworkObject`s are spawned and the player moves towards the vehicle and wants to "get into" the vehicle.
 The player's client sends perhaps a "use object" RPC command to the server.
 In turn, the server then parents the player under the vehicle and changes the player's model pose to sitting.
-Since both `NetworkObject`s are spawned and the server is receiving an RPC to perform the parenting action, the parenting action performed by the server is considered valid and the player is then parented under the vehicle as it is shown below:
+Since both `NetworkObject`s are spawned and the server is receiving an RPC to perform the parenting action, the parenting action performed by the server is considered valid and the player is then parented under the vehicle as it's shown below:

 ```
 Sun